-Using holiday ornaments, students can practice their sight words and make their own sight word Chrismas tree!
+Using holiday ornaments, students can practice their sight words and make their own sight word Christmas tree!
 In this easy to organize activity, students will get “hands-on” with their sight word practice.
-They’ll love choosing a sight word ornament from the tree and coloring in the matching sight word on the Free Christmas Tree Sight Word Printable.

 This activity only takes a few supplies, most of which you probably already have at home or in your classroom.
 In just a few minutes, you can label Chrismas ornaments, add them to your classroom tree, grab the Free Printable and be all set to go for this fun, holiday sight word practice activity.